arrrrrmin/arrrrrmin/README.md

 ### Hi there.
 I'm arrrrrmin 👋

+- 🚀 Freelancer / Data Scientist
+- 🐍 Python Developer
-Freelancing Data Scientist 🚀 • Python Developer 🐍 • Electronic Music Nerd 🎛️
+- 🎛️ Electronic Music Nerd

 <!--
 **arrrrrmin/arrrrrmin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.